Job Posting: Tenant Legal Advocate

 The primary job responsibilities for this position are as follows:

-On occasion draft literary pieces for our newsletter Taproot and our website, and in consultation with management help with the drafting of press releases and communications relating to our work;
+6. On occasion, draft literary pieces for our newsletter Taproot and our website; and in consultation with management help with the drafting of press releases and communications relating to our work;

-Assist the rest of staff with the general duties of the office, which are shared by all staff (for example: kitchen cleanliness, front desk cover, TAPS fundraising events).
+8. Assist the rest of staff with the general duties of the office (for example: kitchen cleanliness, front desk coverage, TAPS fundraising events).

 All applicants must have a positive and non-judgmental attitude towards low-income clients, and understand the importance of confidentiality and professional ethics in representing clients.

-To apply please send a resume and cover letter to:
+To apply please send cover letter and CV to:

-TAPS encourages applications from a wide range of candidates including people of indigenous ancestry, people of colour, LGBTQ2S+ people, and people with disabilities.
+TAPS encourages applications from a wide range of candidates including people of Indigenous ancestry, people of color, LGBTQ2S+ people, and people with disabilities.